BukhobenkosiM/Bukhobenkosi_Mbinda_T4_Portfolio/README.md

 Result:
 I now understand that networking is not just about meeting people but about forming mutually beneficial professional relationships.
 My professional online presence has improved, and I’ve begun engaging in discussions that enhance my visibility and learning in the tech community.

-5️⃣ WORKPLACE ETIQUETTE
+WORKPLACE ETIQUETTE
 Evidence

-Workplace Ettiquette Module (./Workplace Ettiquete.png) Reflection (STAR Technique)
+[Workplace Ettiquette Module] (./Workplace Ettiquete.png) Reflection (STAR Technique)

 Situation: